 Modul: Meditation, Working, Cooking, Hiking, Gardening, Others

-- Every month there is a meditation retreat, where we reexamine the true self.
+Every month there is an one-week-meditation retreat, where we reexamine the true self.

-- Twice a year there is the mountain week, the training Week commemorating Enlightenment.
-Through these seven days we rarely leave the meditating posture, even to lie down.
+- Mountainweek: Twice a year there is the mountain week, the training Week commemorating Enlightenment.
 The activities of the week consist entirely of meditation.
 There will be a winter and a summer Intensive Zen Retreat.

 The etiquette gives the zen nun and zen monk a framework to consciously carry out and process your own words and actions.
 They intend to make human coexistence smooth and pleasant.
 Because the life at the zen temple is completely supported by donations (food, all items and money), we do not waste anything.

 - We accept no liability in case of accidents and diseases during the study.